aimanaijaz/portfolio/README.md

 How to play?

 The Player must avoid all the bugs and the center stone block of the last stone row(just below water blocks) to win the game.
 Reaching this block resets the game and brings the player back to the starting position.
-If the player collides with a bug he is sent back to the starting position The player cannot move on water blocks
+If the player collides with a bug he is sent back to the starting position.
+The player cannot move on water blocks

 Controls